Setting up and using Amazon Web Services

 Products, Common Terms

 An EC2 instance is a dedicated server, hosted by Amazon in one of several geographically distinct data centers.
 The instance can be one of several pre-installed Operating System flavors including various versions of Microsoft Windows and Linux.
 Once created, it behaves just like a stand alone server, but it may also be integrated with various other Amazon services like S3 (stand alone storage), and Elastic IP (persistent public IP address).
 Setup and management of an EC2 instance is done through the AWS web console, which requires an Amazon account to access.

 Setting Up an EC2 Instance

 Before establishing an EC2 instance, review the possible geographic locations available and make a note of which web based console to use.
 As of this writing locations include: us-west-1, ...
 Using the appropriate console for your desired geographic region, choose the size of memory, disk, and bandwidth for your EC2.
 For evaluation instances, there is usually a free trial option for a minimal load, low storage/bandwidth instanced.

 There are a few caveats to consider before you create an EC2 instance.
 Typically a public routable external IP address will be connected via NAT to a private internal IP address for a given EC2.
-Unless you take the extra step to link an Elastic IP Address to a virtual server, a different external public IP address will be invoked each it boots up.
+Unless you take the extra step to link an Elastic IP Address to a virtual server, a different external public IP address will be invoked each time it boots up.
 Every EC2 instance is also protected by a security profile call a Security Group.
 Typically the Security Group policy only allows SSH port 22 connections initially.
 By editing the associated Security Group, HTTP and other service port connections can be allowed independent of any the native EC2 firewall services (e.g. iptables) that may be enabled.
 Also it is possible to build an EC2 with no external public IP address for applications that just need data processing with no ability to service requests from the public.